 Promise me you won’t forget about Phoenix’s little sister in the Southwest!
-And bring some of your girlfriends for an unforgettable girls’ weekend!
+And bring some of your girlfriends for an unforgettable girls’ weekend in Scottsdale!

-I was hosted by the Scottsdale CVB, but as always, all opinions are my own.
-If you’re looking for a fun girls weekend away, look no further – Scottsdale is your answer.
+I was hosted by the Scottsdale CVB for the perfect long weekend in Scottsdale, but as always, all opinions are my own.